Voter ID requirement back on Maine lawmakers' agenda

 Now four bills are being proposed that would mandate voter photo ID at the polls.

 “This bill will improve confidence in election integrity.
-After the 2020 election, 75% of Republicans did not have faith in elections,” Faulkingham said.
+After the 2020 election, 75 percent of Republicans did not have faith in elections,” Faulkingham said.

 Voter ID, however, may be a partisan issue.
 Similar proposals have been rejected in previous years, largely along party lines.
 The four bills proposed this year all come from Republicans.

-Maine’s Secretary of State and Attorney General, both of whom are Democrats, both oppose voter ID.
+Maine’s Secretary of State and Attorney General, both of whom are Democrats, oppose voter ID.

 She said people in those groups are less likely than other Mainers to have photo IDs and face more obstacles obtaining them.